 The Turkish Government develops policies, designs laws and adopts executive measures in the area of human rights and anti-discrimination without consulting NGOs or, in the rare cases where it does so, without taking into account their suggestions or criticisms.
 The most important piece of legislation on the issue is not a law but a regulation.
-The Regulation on the Procedures and Principles of Drafting Legislation362 states that legislation drafts shall be sent to related ministries and public institutions and civil society organisations to solicit their opinions.
+The Regulation on the Procedures and Principles of Drafting Legislation 411 states that legislation drafts shall be sent to related ministries and public institutions and civil society organisations to solicit their opinions.
 However, the Regulation does not make it obligatory to submit to the NGOs the laws, presidential decrees or regulations to be prepared by the Presidency, ministries, their affiliated, related and associated institutions and other public institutions and organisations.
 Article 6(2) of the Regulation stated that 'Relevant (...) non-governmental organisations shall be consulted about drafts'.
 Thus here, rather than an obligation, a discretionary authority has been accorded.
 Article 7(2) of the Regulation states, '(...) nongovernmental organisations shall submit their opinions regarding the drafts within 30 days.
 Where no response is received in this time the lack of response will be treated as an affirmative opinion'.
 These provisions indicate that it is not obligatory to send legislation amendments to NGOs to solicit their opinion; however, where amendments are sent and NGOs do not reply within a certain period, their lack of response is treated as an affirmative opinion.
 Considering their limited institutional capacity, expecting NGOs to respond within 30 days is most often not realistic.
 Moreover, the Regulation was adopted in 2006 and still contains references to the former parliamentary system, thus it should be amended to read that all drafts will be made public and NGOs can submit their opinions if they would like to do so, regardless of whether they have been solicited for opinions or not, and adapted to the new 'presidency system' which entered into force in 2018.

-Most recently, the Law on the Human Rights and Equality Institution of Turkey was adopted 'behind closed doors' without the knowledge or participation of civil society.
-The cooperation of the Institution with NGOs carrying out activities on anti-discrimination is quite insufficient.
-Although it is possible for the Institution to cooperate with NGOs on many issues, there is no provision regarding how the selection of NGOs will be determined.
-The criteria set out in Articles 87(3) and 91(3) of the Regulation published by the Institution is
+The Law on the Human Rights and Equality Institution of Turkey was adopted 'behind closed doors' without the knowledge or participation of civil society.
+412 The cooperation of the Institution with NGOs carrying out activities on anti-discrimination is quite insufficient.
+The Law on the Human Rights and Equality Institution of Turkey stipulates that the institution can cooperate with NGOs in more than one instance.
+Article 9(1)(n) provides that one of the duties of the Institution is to cooperate with NGOs dealing with the fight against discrimination.
+As per Article $9(1)(\ddot{0})$ of the Law on the Human Rights and Equality

-362 Regulation on the Procedures and Principles of Drafting Legislation (Mevzuat Hazırlama Usul ve Esasları hakkında Yönetmelik), Official Gazette, 17 February 2006.
+411 Regulation on the Procedures and Principles of Drafting Legislation (Mevzuat Hazırlama Usul ve Esasları hakkında Yönetmelik), 17 February 2006.

-363 Human Rights Foundation of Turkey, Human Rights Association, Association of Human Rights and Solidarity with the Oppressed, Helsinki Citizens Assembly, Human Rights Agenda Association, Human Rights Studies Association and Amnesty International Turkey Branch (joint statement), 'Government Statement regarding the Establishment of the Human Rights and Equality Institution of Turkey: The Issue of the Institutionalization of Human Rights is Perceived Fully from an Instrumental Perspective', 18 January 2016, available at: <a href="https://ihd.org.tr/en/government-statement-regarding-the-establishment-of-the-human-rights-and-equality-institution-of-turkey-the-issue-of-the-institutionalization-of-human-rights-is-perceived-fully-from-an-instrumental-p/.
+412 Human Rights Foundation of Turkey, Human Rights Association, Association of Human Rights and Solidarity with the Oppressed, Helsinki Citizens Assembly, Human Rights Agenda Association, Human Rights Studies Association and Amnesty International Turkey Branch (joint statement), 'Government Statement regarding the Establishment of the Human Rights and Equality Institution of Turkey: The Issue of the Institutionalization of Human Rights is Perceived Fully from an Instrumental Perspective', 18 January 2016, available at: <a href="https://ihd.org.tr/en/government-statement-regarding-the-establishment-of-the-human-rights-and-equality-institution-of-turkey-the-issue-of-the-institutionalization-of-human-rights-is-perceived-fully-from-an-instrumental-p/.